 How to install Elite on an Econet fileserver

-To play Elite on your Econet network, you'll need to download and install one of these:
+To play Elite on your Econet network, you'll need to download and install one of these (they contain the same files, so choose the one that's easiest to install on your network):

 - Elite over Econet as a DSD disc image for installing via a BBC Micro or BBC Master